sdepold/octo.erl/README.md

 %% Args
 %% - Owner:      Owner of the repository.
 Char list.
 %% - Repo:       Name of the repository.
 Char list.
-%% - BranchName: The to be read reference.
+%% - BranchName: Name of the to be deleted branch.
 Char list.
 %%     Valid examples:
 %%     - my-branch
 %%
 %% Returns {ok, null}.
 octo:delete_branch(Owner, Repo, BranchName).

+%% Delete a specific tag of a repository.
+%%
+%% Args
+%% - Owner:   Owner of the repository.
+Char list.
+%% - Repo:    Name of the repository.
+Char list.
+%% - TagName: Name of the to be deleted tag.
+Char list.
+%%     Valid examples:
+%%     - my-tag
+%%
+%% Returns {ok, null}.
+octo:delete_tag(Owner, Repo, TagName).
 ```

 ### Options